LOADING ...

 No pity, no pity for Rosy Flower, she was a lying

-But pity he had for his little young son a in her
+But pity he had for his young son a smothering in her

-He's torn the baby out of the womb, washed him in and blood
+He's torn the out of the womb, washed him in water and blood

-Then he him to his house and set him on a nurse's knee
+Then he took him to his house and set him on a nurse's

-Then he him to read and write and for to learn how to thrive
+Then he took him to and write and for to learn how to thrive

 But I wonder now, little Robin, if a woman did me bear

-It fell out in the summertime they was a hunting game
+It fell out in the summertime when was a hunting game

 They stopped to rest in the Silver Wood, him and Jellon

-I wonder now, little Robin, why my mammy don't come for me?
+I now, said little Robin, why my mammy don't come for me?

 To keep me hid in the Silver Wood, I calls it a

-But I wonder now, says little Robin, if the truth would be
+But I wonder now, says little Robin, if the would ever be

-Why all this is a growing green and under that tree there's
+Why all woods is a growing green and under that tree there's

 You wonder now, Jellon Graeme, Why your mammy don't come for

-Lo, there's the place I laid her low, right under that oak
+Lo, there's the place I laid her low, right under white oak

-Laid his cheek all along the bow and pierced his heart
+Laid his cheek all along the bow and pierced his father's

 see

-The place where lies my mammy dear is far too good for
+The place lies my mammy dear is far too good for thee

-I should have torn you out of the and thrown you upon a thorn
+I have torn you out of the womb and thrown you upon a thorn

 #90